TheNewEconomy/TNE-Bukkit/Upcoming.md

   - Technical
     - API
       - All balance-related methods that involve the data-type will be deprecated for methods using the BigDecimal class
+      - Changed how developers access the TNE API.
+        - This is now done via TNE.instance().api() rather than TNE.instance.api
+        - The new way prevents any unnecessary modification that may occur
     - SQL
       - SQL-based storage will be getting a few table rewrites as I look to more efficiently store data for TNE
   - Bug Fixes